marl1m/marl1m/README.md

 Currently, I'm exploring real-world financial challenges as a **Risk Officer Trainee** at **Bison Bank**, leveraging data science to drive smarter decision-making.
 I enjoy collaborating across teams, building scalable solutions, and diving into tough data problems to uncover patterns that matter.

-Feel free to explore my repositories for projects on **machine learning**, **data wrangling**, and beyond.
+Feel free to explore my repositories for projects on **machine learning, data wrangling**, and beyond.
 Let's connect and create something amazing together! 🚀

 ---